-Banks may purchase and hold real estate necessary to transact business.
+Banks may invest in real estate that is necessary for the transaction of their business.
 Banks may own or lease buildings larger than the current needs dictate.
 Banks also may lease excess space on their banking premises.

-The types of real estate that a bank may purchase or hold include 12
+The types of real estate that a bank may purchase or hold include

-- premises that are owned and occupied (or to be occupied, if under construction) by the bank, its respective branches, or consolidated subsidiaries. - real estate acquired and intended, in good faith, for use in future expansion. - parking facilities that are used by customers and employees of the bank, its respective branches, or consolidated subsidiaries. - residential property for the use of bank officers or employees who are - located in remote areas where suitable housing at a reasonable price is not readily available or - temporarily assigned to a foreign country, including foreign nationals temporarily assigned to the United States. - property for the use of bank officers, employees, or customers or for the temporary lodging of such persons in areas where suitable commercial lodging is not readily available, if the property's purchase and operation qualify as a deductible business expense for federal tax purposes.
+- premises that are owned and occupied (or to be occupied, if under construction) by the bank, its respective branches, or consolidated subsidiaries. - real estate acquired and intended, in good faith, for use in future expansion. - parking facilities that are used by customers and employees of the bank, its respective branches, or consolidated subsidiaries. - residential property for the use of bank officers or employees who are - located in remote areas where suitable housing at a reasonable price is not readily available or - temporarily assigned to a foreign country, including foreign nationals temporarily assigned to the United States.